sts10/lemire_nearly_divisionless_random/readme.markdown

 ## Further work to do

-First I should probably verify that my hastily written roll_using_gen_range function is a fair representation of the rand crate's speed.

-Next I probably need to double check everything.
+First, I probably need to double check everything.
 I'd like to figure out how to write a test to confirm that `roll_using_lemire_fast` is fair.
 (Maybe a Chi-squared test?)

 And obviously my function can only generate random numbers over a max range of 256.
 Lemire's original example code takes a 64-bit integer for its `s`, which makes the function much more practical and versatile.
 This requires an `m` of 128 bits, which I'll have to check if Rust can handle?
 Alternatively I could settle for a 32-bit `s`.

-And lastly, it'd be interesting to implement a slightly more robust API, mirroring methods that the rand crate offers for example.
+And lastly, returning to MacCárthaigh's original call for readability, I'd love to re-write my Lemire function to be more readable, even at the expensive of speed.

 ## Appendix: More sample code